cyanidecupcake/fab-moments-handbook/session2.md

 ---

+## Planning

-What materials will your HOME be made out of?
+* What materials will your HOME be made out of?

-Do you know how to create an object using these materials or will you have to learn? (ie: Laser cutter, 3D printer, etc)
+* Do you know how to create an object using these materials or will you have to learn? (ie: Laser cutter, 3D printer, etc)

-What electronics will you need for your HOME?
+* What electronics will you need for your HOME?
+* What obstacles might you encounter that could make it difficult to complete your HOME?
+How will you overcome them?

 Working together sketch out ideas of what your HOME might look like.

-What obstacles might make it difficult to complete this project?
+### Milestones & Deadlines